 The mandate of the Board is to oversee the management of the business and affairs of the Company and provide guidance and direction to the management of the Company in order to attain corporate objectives and maximize shareholder value.

-The Board has four regularly scheduled meetings each year with additional meetings being held as required.
-In 2012, there were twelve meetings of the Board, six meetings of the Audit Committee, three meetings of the Human Resources and Compensation Committee ("HR and Compensation Committee"), four meetings of the Investment Committee and two meetings of the Nominating and Corporate Governance Committee ("Governance Committee").
+The Board has five regularly scheduled meetings each year with additional meetings being held as required.
+During the 2013 fiscal year, there were ten meetings of the Board, six meetings of the Audit Committee, four meetings of the Human Resources and Compensation Committee ("HR and Compensation Committee"), four meetings of the Investment Committee and two meetings of the Nominating and Corporate Governance Committee ("Governance Committee").
 The Audit Committee, HR and Compensation Committee and Governance Committee are each responsible for certain corporate governance functions in accordance with their respective charters.
 The Governance Committee is responsible for developing, implementing and overseeing compliance with the Board's corporate governance policies, practices and procedures and also oversees, on behalf of the Board, the methods and processes for evaluating Board effectiveness and performance.

 The Governance Committee conducts a board effectiveness survey every two years, the results of which are presented by the Governance Committee to the Board.
 The board effectiveness survey, which also includes a director evaluation component (the “Surveys”), evaluates the performance and effectiveness of: